Quansight/diff-tar/README.md

 Create differential tarballs
 ============================

-Note: this project is still experimental (tested against Python 3.8)
+Note: this project is still experimental (tested with Python 3.8)

 This tools allows you to create differential tarballs of a (usually mirrored) conda repository.
 The resulting tarball can be used to update